zavalab/ADAM_Documentation/dashboard_results.md

 <h2>Download Results</h2>

 <p>
-    You can also download the results in the form of csv files for more detailed information.
+    You can also download the results in the form of csv files.
 For each model, there may be different result csv files depending on the model-type and the number of products that you have in your system.
 </p>

 <p>